 PacketStorm has developed products to address the video application test requirements.
-Products provide network simulation (network emulation), capture video files, replay video files, and replicate video streams.
-These products have a number of unique video application features such as: DASH dynamic network emulation, FEC Aware network emulation, VSF TR-03 and TR-04, Hitless network emulation, large capture and replay files, and video server farm stream emulation.
+Products provide network simulation (network emulation), capture video files, replay video files, analyze PTP and ST 2110 flows, and replicate video streams.
+These products have a number of unique video application features such as: DASH dynamic network emulation, FEC Aware network emulation, VSF TR-03 and TR-04, SMPTE 2059 and 2110, Hitless network emulation, large capture and replay files, and video server farm stream emulation.

 Dynamic Adaptive Streaming over HTTP (DASH) is also referred to as Over The Top (OTT).
 OTT examples include: Netflix, Redbox, HULU, and YouTube.
 Other video clients besides DASH are Silverlight, HLS, and Flash.

 Forward Error Correction (FEC) is a method to transmit additional packets (FEC Row and Column packets) to overcome packet loss.
 SMPTE 2022 1/2 and SMPTE 2022 5/6 are standards that specify the transmission specifications.
 FEC testing includes Active Video, burst loss, and FEC aware tests.